broccolimicro/floret/README.md

 Install all dependencies
 ```
-sudo apt install libqhull-dev zlib1g-dev
+sudo apt install libqhull-dev zlib1g-dev python3.10-dev
+git submodule update --init --recursive
 ```

-This will build the `floret-linux` binary in the `build-linux` directory:
+There are two build systems supported.
+Tup is preferred, placing floret-linux into the build-linux directory
 ```
-git submodule update --init --recursive
 tup init
 tup
 ```

-This will install it to `/usr/local/bin`:
+However, we also a Makefile set up, placing floret-linux into the root directory
 ```
-cp build-linux/floret /usr/local/bin
+make
 ```

 ## Examples